MAKE - EPFL Assistive Technologies Challenge

 Multidisciplinary teams of 4 students will be assigned a "challenger" with a specific need to solve an everyday challenge.
 By adopting a "user-in-the-loop" approach, the students will translate these needs into tangible goals.
 Over the course of several iterations, they will work towards achieving these goals by following an established product design methodology for medical devices.

 A project assistant will advise each team by monitoring their progress and providing them guidance during the semester.
 Furthermore, the students will participate in interactive workshops focused on user-centric design, prototyping methods, project resource management, and the ethical considerations of working with humans within the sphere of medical technologies.
+Workshops will be on Thursdays 1:15-3pm.
 The teams will have access to prototyping facilities, and will be assigned a gracious budget to purchase materials & services.

 Loading...